flatironinstitute/finufft/docs/tutorial/inv1d2.rst

 (a large count indicating poor conditioning), taking about 100 seconds on an 8-core laptop.
-The relative residual for the desired system $A{\bf f}={\bf y}$ is ``2.7e-05``, but the relative coefficient error is a much larger ``2.4e-02``.
+The relative residual for the desired system $A{\bf f}={\bf y}$ is ``2.7e-05``, indicating that *the linear system was solved reasonably accurately*, but the relative coefficient error is a much larger ``2.4e-02``.
 Their ratio places a lower bound on the condition number $\kappa(A)$ of about 900, explaining the large iteration count for the normal equations.